 My other life - writing about the history of medicine and health - produced, Spitting Blood: the history of tuberculosis.
 The books asks how we have managed and mismanaged this great killer and why it still remains a threat.

 I started out as an academic lecturing in medical history at the University of Liverpool after reading human sciences and the history of medicine (MSc & PhD) at University College London and the Wellcome Institute for the History of Medicine.
 All served my desire to make connections across time and ways of thinking about our place in the world.

-I review for Science, Times Literary Supplement, THE, Lancet and Medical History.
+I review for Wall Street Journal Science, Times Literary Supplement, THE, Lancet and Medical History.
 Recent Work

 The Dictionary of Medical Biography (edited with William Bynum)

 Tropical Medicine in the 20th Century: A history of the Liverpool School of Tropical Medicine (as Helen Power)

 Success in Africa: The History of the Onchocerciasis Control Programme in West Africa 1974-2002 (as Helen Power)